by Katie Jesseph

 Psychiatric Service Dog Partners provides a fantastic SDIT (service dog in training) Manners Evaluation that helps you determine if your service dog in training is ready for no-pets places.
 It can be used along the way from the beginning, so you can chart progress and focus your training, too.
-PSDP also has a Public Access Standard and a Public Access Test you can use later to help you know when your service dog in training meets the community’s criteria for service dogs.
+PSDP also has a Public Access Test you can use later to help you know when your service dog in training meets the community’s criteria for service dogs.

 If you do all the steps below with basic pet-friendly places and semi-pet-friendly places, and you go through PSDP’s SDIT Manners Evaluation, that’s when you’re probably ready for truly no-pets locations.